OctaDist/OctaDist/docs/docs-install/linux.rst

 The end-user can use ``pip``, a Python package-management system, to find and install OctaDist and other dependencies simultaneously.

-Note that OctaDist supports up to Python 3.9.
 ``gcc`` development tool is also required to install the dependencies packages of OctaDist.

 Installing OctaDist can be completed in a few steps as follows: